 It’s a rule of thumb and has been very useful as a guideline for a lot of my athletes.
 Important to note, that it is very individual, some athletes are stronger in the Front Squat compared to the Back Squat and have a ratio closer to 90%, others are stronger in the Back Squat compared to the Front Squat and have a ratio closer to 80%, in some cases even below 80%.

 Check out the detailed discussion of the Front Squat to Back Squat ratio

 Front Squat Conclusions

-In my opinion, the Front Squat should be a cornerstone in every strength training program.
-The Front Squats offer unique benefits, that other exercises can’t offer.
+In my opinion, the Front Squat should be a cornerstone of every strength training program.
+The Front Squats offer unique benefits, that other squat variations don’t offer.

-- The Front Squat is important in the catch phase of the Power Clean and the recovery phase of the Power Clean and can help to improve the Power Clean max.
+- Improving the catch phase and recovery phase of the Power Clean and / or Clean

 If you haven’t included Front Squats in your program yet, I would advise you to do so.
 And don’t get stressed out, if you don’t master the technique from day one.
 Put time and effort into it and you will reap the fruit of your labor.